Skip to main content

 OpenFindings are open by default.
 A finding is open if it was present the last time Semgrep scanned the code and it has not been ignored.
 An open finding represents a match between the code and a rule that is enabled in the repository.
 Open findings require action, such as rewriting the code to eliminate the detected vulnerability.

-FixedFixed findings were detected in a previous scan, but are no longer detected in the most recent scan of that same branch.
+FixedFixed findings were detected in a previous scan, but are no longer detected in the most recent scan of that same branch due to changes in the code.

 Severity